Week 5 - Containers & CI/CD

 uv sync --frozen is the guardrail: it refuses to install if pyproject.toml and uv.lock have drifted apart, which is exactly the moment you want CI to fail loudly.

 The concept of deterministic builds applies across every language and toolchain.
+Checking whether a dependency is pinned is one of the simplest automated quality gates you can add to a project.

 <aside> 🤓 Curious Geek: Lock files became standard